brknapp/Project_1/README.md

 warning, you would need to replace the “N/A” with a date that dmy() can work with.

+I don’t know what to put in place of the `NA`, so I am going to leave them in the data.
 These warnings will not effect our analysis going forward.

 Here is the structure of my formatted data: